libp2p/go-libp2p-examples/protocol-multiplexing-with-multicodecs/README.md

-# Using multicodecs with LibP2P
+# Protocol Multiplexing using multicodecs with libp2p

 This examples shows how to use multicodecs (i.e. json) to encode and transmit information between LibP2P hosts using LibP2P Streams.